ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.swiss-weather-api/README.md

 ## Changelog

+### 0.9.2
+* (baerengraben)  Function Update: The current weather information is provided as a forecast.current_hour object.
+Every hour this information is updated.
+This is done every hour by copying the corresponding values from forecast.60minutes.day0.<current_time>.
+So no new http request will be executed.
+The values are only copied from the forecast objects.
+This makes it easier to display the current weather in the visualization.

 ### 0.9.1
 * (baerengraben)  Fix to reduce amount of Rest-Calls: https://github.com/baerengraben/ioBroker.swiss-weather-api/issues/41
 * (baerengraben)  Fix for https://github.com/baerengraben/ioBroker.swiss-weather-api/issues/32 (Crashes when no Internet Connection is available)